pinpoint-apm/pinpoint-docker/Readme.md

 You can remove *pinpoint-agent* and *pinpoint-quickstart* from docker-compose.yml and run to establish all necessary component of pinpoint.
 And create another docker-compose.yml just like one under pinpoint-quickstart folder to run your application.
 Finally, since agent needs to acknowledge the collector ip. collector ip needs to be changed in .env.

-We'll try to create more examples along the way.
-If anyone who can share their dockerfile, it's always welcome.

 ## Configurations